-Silver, tequila and Mexican crafts – don’t go home without it!
+Silver, tequila and Mexican crafts – don’t go home without them!

 Whether you’re looking to pick up inexpensive souvenirs or museum-quality art, Cabo has a shop for you.

-For decorative housewares (silver, Mexican glass), try Artesano’s (at Km 4.1 on the Corridor, just outside of Cabo town.)
+For decorative housewares (silver, Mexican glass, etc.), try Artesano’s (at Km 4.1 on the Corridor, just outside of Cabo town.)

 Where the shops are:

-And of course you can’t miss the Puerto Paraiso or Luxury Avenue shopping malls right on the Cabo San Lucas Marina.
+And you can’t miss the Puerto Paraiso or Luxury Avenue shopping malls right on the Cabo San Lucas Marina.

 Where to buy groceries?